 Nancy Jarrell O’Donnell M.A., L.P.C., E.A.P., C.S.A.T. began her career in the field of counseling/psychology approximately 20 years ago, as a result of her own recovery.
 Much of what she treats she has struggled with herself.
 She is educated in Neuroscience and therefore can help clients gain insight into their problematic behaviors and/or relationships from a variety of perspectives.
 She describes her self as a NEUROPSYCHOTHERAPIST based in Tucson,Arizona.
 She understands how our childhood experiences shape our brains and uses this knowledge to better serve her clients She provides education on Attachment and the human brain.
 She sees her role as a therapist at times as a kind of reparenting for those who have experienced insecure attachment schemas resulting from early childhood trauma.
 Her approach is gentle, kind, and compassionate.
 She is always focused on a solution so that every client leaves her office with a new understanding of their problem and how to proceed.
 She intuitively follows the needs of the client and will engage in any style of therapy best suited for the individual as she understands that not everyone wants to have “talk therapy”.
 She is versed in a multitude of therapeutic styles that include experiential work, empty chair work, role playing, art therapy, written exercises, guided imagery, meditation, CBT, DBT, EMDR, Imago Therapy Principles, equine therapy and more.
-For more information on different services provided and definitions please click on the SERVICES tab
+She has been in the field for 20 years.

 Over the years, Nancy was promoted into management running Sierra Tucson’s Equine Assisted Therapy Program, the Therapeutic Recreational and Activity Program, and The Evening/Weekend Program.
 Nancy was then promoted to the Assistant Clinical Director position and then ultimately Clinical Director.

-She facilitated Equine Therapy experiences for visiting clinicians, and co facilitated workshops at Miraval Resort.
-Nancy attended multiple national events wherein she spoke on behalf of Sierra Tucson for marketing purposes.
+Nancy facilitated workshops at Miraval Resort.
 Nancy has also presented at national and international conferences on trauma, grief, addiction, and equine assisted psychotherapy.
-Nancy has also published articles in Sierra Tucson’s Progress Newsletter, Counselor Magazine, and Addiction Professional Magazine.

 In 2006 Nancy developed and became President of The Lacey Jarrell Foundation, 501 3c non profit dedicated to providing educational scholarships and counseling for artistic youth ages 13 – 21.
 This organization was developed in memory of her daughter Lacey Jane, who died in a car accident at the age of 16 in July, 2006.